grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 Percy could hear Hemi's voice take on a soft professional tone as he got on the ship-to-ship radio and notified the docking control office they intended to depart.

-A minute later Owen appeared.
+A minute later, Owen appeared.
 He took a rag from a hook on the wall and wiped his hands that were blackened with grease.

 Percy motioned him up the ladder.
 "I think Hemi wants you in one of the control seats.
 We gotta get outta here.
 Is Chips ready to go in the engine room?"

-"Well, she's got all the compressed air lines off one of the diesels to check and clean 'em," he answered her as they were both climbing into the control room, "she's not going to be thrilled about finishing that job up while the boat is moving.
+"Well, she's got all the compressed air lines off one of the diesels to check and clean 'em," he answered her as they were both climbing into the control room.
+"She's not going to be thrilled about finishing that job up while the boat is moving.
 And she cursed Hemi up and down the meridian for requesting me up here."

 [//]: # (Referring to the compressed-air lines are used to turn the diesels over when starting the engines.)